+For males, 137% of male rates at all ages.

+For females, 115% of female rates at all ages.

+Projection scale MP-2018 will be used to project future improvements in life expectancy generationally.

+The price inflation assumption was reduced from 3.00% to 2.75%.

+Notes to the Required Supplementary Information For the Year Ended September 30, 2022 UNAUDITED

-- For males, 137% of male rates at all ages. - For females, 115% of female rates at all ages. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 3.00% to 2.75%. - The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.
+The wage inflation assumption was reduced from 3.25% to 3.00%.

+Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience.

+The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.

-- The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77. - For females, 84% of the female rates up to age 72, 100% for ages above 76. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubG.H-2010 Disabled Table for disabled retirees with the following adjustments: - For males, 134% of male rates at all ages. - For females, 121% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of contingent annuitant mortality was based on the PubS.H-2010(B) Contingent Annuitant Table with the following adjustments: - For males, 97% of male rates at all ages. - For females, 110% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 2.75% to 2.40%. - The wage inflation assumption was reduced from 3.00% to 2.65%. - The investment rate of return assumption was changed from 7.75% to 7.55%. - The assumed load for administrative expenses was increased from 0.25% to 0.28% of payroll. - Withdrawal rates, pre-retirement mortality rates, disability rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 9% to 12%. - The percentage of active member deaths assumed to be in the line of duty was decreased from 6% to 4%.
+The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments:

+For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77.
+For females, 84% of female rates up to age 72, 100% for ages above 76.

+Projection scale MP-2020 will be used to project future improvements in life expectancy generationally.

+The expectation of disabled mortality was changed to PubG.H-2010 Disabled Table for disabled retirees with the following adjustments:

+For males, 134% of male rates at all ages.

+For females, 121% of female rates at all ages.

+Projection scale MP-2020 will be used to project future improvements in life expectancy generationally.

+The expectation of contingent annuitant mortality was based on the PubS.H-2010(B) Contingent Annuitant Table with the following adjustments:

+For males, 97% of male rates at all ages.

+For females, 110% of female rates at all ages.

+Projection scale MP-2020 will be used to project future improvements in life expectancy generationally.

+The price inflation assumption was reduced from 2.75% to 2.40%.

+The wage inflation assumption was reduced from 3.00% to 2.65%.

-- The investment rate of return assumption was changed from 7.55% to 7.00%. - The assumed load for administrative expenses was decreased from 0.28% to 0.26% of payroll.
+The investment rate of return assumption was changed from 7.75% to 7.55%.

+The assumed load for administrative expenses was increased from 0.25% to 0.28% of payroll.